Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

 <center><img width="100%" src="../media/splatstats/KD_Histogram.png"></center>

 This graph shows us how many kills we get on average in a match (top) against the number of times we die in it (bottom).
+In my specific case it can be seen that, on average, I tend to get more kills than deaths in any given match with some extreme outliers around the 35 kills mark; whilst the mode of the times I die during a match hangs around the 4 region.

 Now, we can also analyze several stats broken down by match type and stage: